kotfind/domjudge-config/README.md

 | End time | \*Value\* |

 ### Add a problem
 Create a problem template with `bin/gen_problem_template`.
-For mor information run:
+For more information run:
 ```bash
 bin/gen_problem_template -h
 ```